Arashhs/academic-kickstart/content/project/Hangman/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
 A terminal-based Hangman game written in C for the final project of my Introduction to Programming course in the first semester at university.
-Having save/load options and many other cool stuff!
+It has save/load options and many other cool stuff!

 Here’s some gameplay footage:
 <a href="gameplay.gif" target="_blank">